digicatapult/sqnc-matchmaker-api/README.md

 ### Identities

-Before transacting, aliases (a human-friendly names) can be set for the pre-configured node addresses using each persona's `dscp-identity-service`.
+Before transacting, aliases (a human-friendly names) can be set for the pre-configured node addresses using each persona's `sqnc-identity-service`.
 The value for alias doesn't matter, it just needs some value e.g. `self`.
 For example, to set the self address for `MemberA`, you can either use the [identity service swagger](http://localhost:8001/v1/swagger/#/members/put_members__address_) or run:

 ```
 curl -X 'PUT' \